-(e) any hearing request by a non-statutory party must include a petition for party status under the rules of the board.
+(e) any hearing request by a person eligible for party status pursuant to 10 V.S.A.
+6085(c)(1)(E) must include a petition for party status under these rules.

-(C) No hearing requested.
-If no hearing is requested by a statutory party, adjoining property owner or potential party under Rule 14(A)(6), or by the district commission on its own motion, the proposed permit may be issued with any necessary modifications.
+C) No hearing requested.
+If no hearing is requested by a party by right or a person eligible for party status pursuant to 10 V.S.A. § 6085 (c)(1), the proposed permit may be issued with any necessary modifications unless the district commission determines to schedule a hearing, on its own motion.
 The district commission may delegate the authority to sign minor permits which have been approved by the district commission to the district coordinator or the assistant district coordinator;

 (D) Hearing requested.
 Upon receipt of a request for a hearing, the district commission shall determine whether or not substantive issues have been raised under the criteria and shall convene a hearing if it determines that substantive issues have been raised.
 If the district commission determines that substantive issues have not been raised, the district commission may proceed to issue a decision without convening a hearing.
-If a hearing is convened, it shall be limited to those criteria or sub-criteria identified by a statutory party, successful petitioner for party status, or by the district commission unless the district commission, at its discretion, determines before or during the hearing, that additional criteria or subcriteria should be addressed.
+If a hearing is convened, it shall be limited to those criteria or sub-criteria identified by those afforded party status pursuant to 10 V.S.A. § 6085(c)(1), or by the district commission unless the district commission, at its discretion, determines before or during the hearing, that additional criteria or subcriteria should be addressed.